-One of the largest shopping malls on the planet is made up of franchise opportunities.
-While nobody has an accurate number, experts agree there are over 2,500 different concepts on the market at any given time.
+There is such an abundance of Franchise Opportunities it’s nearly impossible to choose just one.
+And for many, choosing correctly is often just a stab in the dark.
+While nobody has an accurate number, experts agree there are well over 2,500 different concepts on the market at any given time.
 Hence, the options are pretty much limitless and that leads to confusion for buyers.
 While it’s normal to consider one concept after another, most buyers don’t have a plan for evaluating franchise opportunities.
-And that’s the problem: without a plan, the process of elimination and selection is just too confusing.
+And that’s the problem.
+Without a plan, the process of elimination and selection is just too confusing and dangerous.

 On the other hand, salespeople and brokers representing franchise opportunities have a very specific game plan.
 Their experience and knowledge represent an edge.
 Regardless of a buyer’s education or past successes, unless experienced in franchising, they are generally vulnerable in at least two areas: 1. they can’t choose among types of franchise opportunities because they haven’t defined themselves in business, and 2. they don’t consider professional franchise due diligence to even the playing field.

 Franchise buyers generally don’t know what they want.
 That’s obstacle number one.
 The shear volume of franchise opportunities is overwhelming.
 Buyers don’t know what to put on a short list and what to discard.
 This is why the best salesman with the best bait can sell a franchise that isn’t remotely close to what the buyer originally thought they wanted.
 Have a personal plan that focuses on yourself and your needs first.
 Otherwise you can easily be swayed to making a bad decision.